grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 {{% admonition type="note" %}}

-The Grafana Datagrid panel is experimental.
+Grafana datagrids are experimental.
 This feature is supported by the engineering team on a best-effort basis, and breaking changes may occur without notice prior to general availability.

 {{% /admonition %}}

-The Datagrid panel offers you the ability to create, edit, and fine-tune data within Grafana.
+Grafana datagrids offer you the ability to create, edit, and fine-tune data within Grafana.
 As such, this panel can act as a data source for other panels inside a dashboard.

 ![Datagrid panel](/media/docs/datagrid/screenshot-grafana-datagrid-panel.png)